puppetlabs/horsewhisperer/README.md

 ### Executing actions

 When the commandline has been parsed starting your chain of action is as simple as calling the Start() function.
 Actions will continue to be executed until either the end of the list is reached or an action fails.
 When finished it will return the result of all the executed actions and'ed together (a return value of 0 means everything succeeded, 1 means the last attempt at executing an action failed).
+In case a previous HorseWhisperer::Parse call did not return PARSE_OK, the start function will immediately return 1, without executing any action callback.

     // int Start();
     return Start();